On this page

 Learn more about the early release of super due to permanent incapacity.

 11. The First Home Super Saver Scheme (FHSS)

-The First Home Super saver Scheme (FHSS) is a recently introduced government scheme aimed at encouraging people to save money for a deposit on their first home in the tax-friendly super environment.
-Super contributions and fund earnings are taxed at the concessional rate of 15% in Australia.
+The First Home Super Saver Scheme (FHSS) is a recently introduced government scheme aimed at encouraging people to save money for a deposit on their first home in the lightly taxed super environment.
+Super contributions and fund earnings are taxed at the concessional rate of 15%.

-Under the conditions of the Scheme, eligible Australians can voluntarily contribute up to $15,000 in any one year and up to a maximum of $30,000 across all years to their super fund.
-They can later withdraw these funds to buy their first home, provided they are going to live in it (i.e. it’s not an investment property).
+Under the conditions of the scheme, eligible Australians can voluntarily contribute up to $15,000 in any one year and up to a maximum of $30,000 across all years to their super fund.
+They can later withdraw these funds to buy their first home, provided they plan to live in it (i.e. it’s not an investment property).